Step 1: Have a casual chat with your lender or broker

 - If you’re buying a home that isn’t your first, your deposit money will probably be in the form of equity (money that’s yours after you’ve repaid any loans) from the sale of your existing home.
 The ‘bank of mum and dad’ could also contribute to your deposit.

-- If you’re buying an investment property, you’ll have to stump up with a 40% deposit to get the loan you need, however you may be able to use equity in another property you own as your deposit.
+- If you’re buying an investment property, you’ll have to stump up with a 35% deposit for an existing property (not a new-build) to get the loan you need, however you may be able to use equity in another property you own as your deposit.

 Step 4: Choose a lender